LiquidHive/openair/README.md

 - Run the app on your device or emulator: flutter run
 - Contributing

+OpenAir current fetches podcast information from PodcastIndex.
+You will need to create an account on PodcastIndex at [https://api.podcastindex.org/developer_home] and get a apiKey and apiSecret to use OpenAir.

 We welcome contributions of all kinds!
 Please refer to the contribution guidelines document (link above) for details on how to get started.

-OpemAir current fetches podcast information from podcastindex.
-You will need to create an account on PodcastIndex @ [https://api.podcastindex.org/developer_home (PodcatIndex)] and get a apiKey and apiSecret to use OpenAir.

 ## License